-The TMDL document adequately describes the non-point and point sources of bacteria that are present within the Palmer River Basin and that contribute to exceedences of the Massachusetts' adopted fecal coliform criteria in the Palmer River and tributaries.
-Known and suspected sources for different river segments and tributary streams are discussed on pages 19-22.
-The TMDL provides a general description of bacteria contributions from bacteria source categories (e.g., storm water runoff, livestock, wildlife, pasture/crop land, septic systems, etc.).
-EPA concurs with MA DEP's approach for this TMDL because of the highly variable and site-specific nature of bacteria sources in watersheds like the Palmer River Basin which make it difficult to accurately estimate the magnitude of bacteria sources entering receiving waters.
-However, ambient data collected throughout the Palmer River Basin during both dry and wet weather conditions provide an insight into the overall magnitude of sources contributing to the Palmer River Basin.
+The TMDL documents adequately describe the non-point and point sources of bacteria that are present and contribute to exceedences of Massachusetts' water quality standards.
+The TMDLs provide a general description of bacteria contributions from bacteria source categories (e.g., storm water runoff, septic systems, etc.).
+EPA concurs with MA DEP's approach for the TMDLs because of the highly variable and site-specific nature of bacteria sources in these types of watersheds which make it difficult to accurately estimate the magnitude of bacteria sources entering receiving waters.
+However, ambient data collected during both dry and wet weather conditions provide an insight into the overall magnitude of sources contributing to the impairment.

-EPA concludes that the TMDL document has adequately characterized the Palmer River Basin, the nature of the impairment and cause.
-MA DEP has relied on best available information including extensive ambient monitoring of the Palmer River Basin during both dry and wet weather conditions, source monitoring, and information from other studies and references to characterize the source categories.
-EPA believes that the approach used by MA DEP effectively documents the extent and magnitudes of the impairments due to bacteria contamination, as well as the types of sources that are likely to be present in the Palmer River watershed and that are in need of abatement.
+EPA concludes that the TMDL documents have adequately characterized the nature of the impairments and causes.
+MA DEP has relied on best available information including extensive ambient monitoring during both dry and wet weather conditions and information from other studies and references to characterize the source categories.
+EPA believes that the approach used by MA DEP effectively documents the extent and magnitudes of the impairments due to bacteria contamination, as well as the types of sources that are likely to be present that are in need of abatement.